 But that was no excuse to dawdle through the airport – it was a hurried rush to clear the airport.

 For speed purposes, I knew the smart gates were probably not a good idea when entering the Schengen zone (with the state of my passport… nothing is really a good idea).
 Therefore, I cleared the Schengen Zone border using a manned booth.

 Unsurprisingly, I passed all the other mileage runners who used the smart gates.

-Sometime, technology isn’t the fastest thing to use – a pair of human eyes are far quicker getting thing done.
+Sometimes, technology isn’t the fastest thing to use – a pair of human eyes are far quicker getting a thing done.
 Besides, I think Helsinki customs have probably seen more than their fair share of British passports with this bargain fare.

 Down this way.
 Stat!